sucharitk/confidence-distortion-AD/README.md

 Model was fitted using Matlab (v 2022b) + Jags toolbox (v 3.4.1) (see code/matlab)

+Before running the model, you need to first ensure JAGS (an MCMC language similar to BUGS) is installed on your machine.
+See here for further details: http://mcmc-jags.sourceforge.net/

+Note that there are compatibility issues between matjags and newer version of JAGS (e.g., 4.X).
+You will need to install JAGS 3.4.0 rather than the latest version.

 model fitting code can be called from the main script:  code/matlab/mbsMainScript.m

   ####################